-When a catalyst is introduced to existing pain, it becomes “catalytic pain” and, today’s chapter shows that it either drives us to destruction, cripples us, or pushes us toward our only source of recovery…
+When a catalyst is introduced into pain it becomes “catalytic pain”, and today’s chapter shows that it either drives us to destruction, cripples us, or pushes us toward our only source of recovery…

 READ 1 SAMUEL 1 Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.

 A THOUGHT FOR TODAY:

 In 1990, we were living and working on board the M.V Logos II, when I first bought Max E. Anders book, QuieTimes.
 It covers 365 chapters of the Bible in a year and on May 19th it covers the story of Hannah.
 Years went by and I had almost forgotten my prayer and promises over our son’s life.
 When he was seventeen, Michael moved back to his ‘first home’, to work as a deckhand aboard the Logos II.
 Then, on May 19th 2008, his Chief Engineer (and our close friend) passed away unexpectedly.
 Then the ship’s doctor, Captain and our Michael all passed away from us within 18 months.

 So today’s date, and Hannah’s story, will remain for me a catalyst for the memory of joyful gain and exquisite pain.
 In grievous despair, Hannah turned to God. [v10-16] So the question for me today is: When utter misery hits, and something or someone seems to rub salt into the wound, will the anger, confusion and grief be a catalyst for dragging me to destruction?
 Will it pin me to a stand-still?
 Or will it become catalytic pain propelling me towards to the One who created me to be like Him?